 To stimulate understanding of the Christian faith and its many expressions and to emphasize the Christian ethic and the motive of service to others.

 To promote learning and serving in community through the student Labor Program, honoring the dignity and utility of all work, mental and manual, and taking pride in work well done.

-To assert the kinship of all people and to provide interracial education with a particular emphasis on racial healing and equity among blacks and whites as a foundational gateway toward understanding and equality among all peoples of the earth.
+To assert the kinship of all people and to provide interracial education with a particular emphasis on understanding and equality among blacks and whites as a foundation for building community among all peoples of the earth.

-To create a democratic learning community dedicated to gender equality.
+To create a democratic community dedicated to education and gender equality.

-To maintain a residential campus that encourages in all community members a way of life characterized by mindful and sustainable living, health and wellness, zest for learning, high personal standards, and a concern for the welfare of others.
+To maintain a residential campus and to encourage in all community members a way of life characterized by mindful and sustainable living, health and wellness, zest for learning, high personal standards, and a concern for the welfare of others.